neilhwatson/evolve_cfengine_freelib/INSTALL.md

 }
 ```

-This setup will run the bundle efl_main with the data file ```masterfiles/efl_data/bundle_params/efl_main.json```
+This setup will run the bundle efl_main with the data file ```masterfiles/efl_data/bundle_params/efl_main.json```, a file that you create.

 Next, build your data files to feed the bundles.
 Typically store the data files in ```masterfiles/efl_data```.

 ## Building data files

 Here's a trivial example to get you started.
 First create a data file to define classes using the classmatch function.
+Note that EFL does not create the efl_data subdirectory.
+You must do it.
 ```
 vim masterfiles/efl_data/classes/efl_classmatch.json
 [